8 Gorgeous Coastal Getaways Around the World

 It’s impossible not to fall under the spell of the Pacific Northwest, whose rugged landscapes—the subalpine forests, the rocky beaches, the cobalt-blue waters—are some of the most stunning in all of North America.
 The San Juan Islands, off the northwestern corner of Washington state, encompass more than 172 reefs and individual isles including pine-covered Orcas, known for its resident population of bald eagles and pods of namesake whales.
 Spend a day sailing the San Juan Islands Scenic Byway, which takes in the region’s many harbors, beaches, mountains, and farms.
-A notable stop for foodies: Lummi Island, at the center of the archipelago, where James Beard Award-winning chef Blaine Wetzel prepares seasonal prix-fixe dinners that emphasize the region’s local bounty (think Lummi scallops, sea urchin in fermented broth, and island pears over toasted kale leaves) at the legendary Willows Inn.
+A notable stop for foodies: Lummi Island, near Orcas in Whatcom County, where James Beard Award-winning chef Blaine Wetzel prepares seasonal prix-fixe dinners that emphasize the region’s local bounty (think Lummi scallops, sea urchin in fermented broth, and island pears over toasted kale leaves) at the legendary Willows Inn.

 It takes a three-hour drive from London to reach Dorset, on the country’s English Channel coast, but those who tackle the trek are duly rewarded with miles of beaches, windswept countryside, and a temperate climate that keeps the region sunny year-round.
 Dorset’s Jurassic Coast is one of Britain’s most incredible natural wonders, with chalk cliffs that rise up from the sea, secluded coves, and a natural limestone arch that has earned its place as a World Heritage Site.
 This landscape was made for walking: the South West Coast Path, which winds past moorlands, coastal valleys, and harbors, leads you right to The Pig on the Beach, a manor house turned hotel whose country-style rooms and garden-to-table restaurant all lie just five minutes from the sand.
 Or, if you’re in a more sea-to-table mood, take a scenic drive west along the A35 to the Michelin-starred HIX Oyster & Fish House, whose dining room and terrace overlook Lyme Bay.

-- 11 Most Stunning Waterfront Hotels in Europe
+- The Most Stunning Waterfront Hotels in Europe